syntaxfm/website/shows/723 - Svelte 5 Speed Simplicity and Size.md

 url: https://traffic.libsyn.com/syntax/723_-_Svelte_5_Speed_Simplicity__Size.mp3
 ---

-Get ready!
-Join Scott and Wes in this Hasty Treat as they unveil the eagerly anticipated Svelte 5, delving into its latest features.
+Unveiling Svelte 5! delving into its latest features.
 From the impressive speed and simplicity to its compact size, discover what makes this new release so exciting.

 ### Show Notes